tushar-sharma/tushar-sharma.github.io/_posts/2023-08-19-week3-august-reflection-2023.md

 ### Pratice against ping pong robot

 There's a ping pong robot at Table tennis club, Charlotte.
 It's fun to pratice against it.
 However I am not seeing any improvement in my game.
 Last leage game, I had a worst performance.

+### Badminton

+I have resumed playing Badminton at Marion Diehl Recreation Center and Pool.
+The timings are 7pm to 9pm on Wednesday.